wkolowski/Type-Theory-Wishlist/README.md

 We make a distinction between **parameters**, which are bound to the left of the main colon, and **indices**, which are bound to the right of the main colon.
 The difference is that parameters always stay the same, so that we don't need to write them explicitly.
 Indices can change, so we must write them explicitly.

 In the definition of the type of `List`s below, this manifests in that we write `tl : List` for the tail of the list instead of `tl : List A` as we would if `A` were an index.
-Also note that we allow constructor names to by symbols, including infix symbols, just like in Agda.
+Also note that we allow constructor names to be symbols, including infix symbols, just like in Agda.

 ```
 data List (A : Type) : Type